STCollier/cymrite/docs/geometry.md

 ## `typedef struct cymrite_Circle`

 #### Description:
-- A `typdef struct` for creating a circle in 2D space
+- A `typedef struct` for creating a circle in 2D space

 ### Synopsis
 ```c